 Beckman Center for the History of Chemistry

-The Beckman Center offers fellowships on an annual cycle for scholars doing research in the history and social studies of chemistry and related sciences, technologies, and industries.
+The Beckman Center offers fellowships on an annual cycle for scholars doing research in the history and social studies of chemistry, chemical engineering, and the life sciences.
 Fellows are expected to participate in biweekly informal writing groups and give at least one lunchtime lecture.
 They also have the opportunity to take part in a variety of outreach activities while in residence at the Institute.
 About 20 fellowships are given out annually, making the Beckman Center the largest private fellowship program in the history of science in the United States.

 The Beckman Center offers a number of fellowship types:

 Two-Year 80/20 Postdoctoral Fellowships

 The Institute is pleased to announce its 80/20 postdoctoral fellowship, launched in the 2018–2019 academic year.
 These new fellowships reflect the Beckman Center’s commitment to providing career-building fellowships for recent PhDs and its support for the career diversity initiatives of the American Historical Association and affiliated scholarly societies.
 The 80/20 postdoctoral fellowship program will allow the Beckman Center’s postdoctoral fellows to build skills that enhance their opportunities outside the academy or their work within it.
 Fellows will spend one day a week (20% of their time) working closely with an Institute staff member from the library, museum, publications, Center for Applied History, outreach, Center for Oral History, archives, or digital collections team on developing skills in one of two areas: collections and curation, or outreach and exhibitions.
 The other four days each week (80% of their time), postdoctoral fellows will have access to the Institute’s considerable resources and ample time to develop and publish their own research.
 Applicants for postdoctoral fellowships must have their PhD in hand before the July prior to the start of the fellowship and must have earned that degree within the last five years.
 Postdoctoral fellowship stipends are $45,000 per year, paid in monthly installments.

 Nine-Month Dissertation Fellowships